kth-gt/cb2442/lect/align/msa.md

 * Watch the online lecture on [multiple sequence alignments](https://www.youtube.com/watch?v=mzRT9udYvY8), [slides](slides/Multiple_Sequence_Alignments.pdf)
 * Pose or answer a question in the appropriate canvas thread.
 I will edit the questions and post them on this [site](../qa/msa.md).

+## Code

+There is some code relating to this lecture that can be found, and executed, in [this notebook](code/msa.ipynb).